tranlenam/multiuser-diversity-SZF-DPC/README.md

 ## Multiuser Diversity for Successive Zero-Forcing Dirty Paper Coding: Greedy Scheduling Algorithms and Asymptotic Performance Analysis

-This capsule contains the code for the following paper:
+This repo is cloned from [this CodeOcean capsule](https://codeocean.com/capsule/4011234/tree/v1), which contains the code for the following paper:

 Le-Nam Tran and Een-Kee Hong, "Multiuser Diversity for Successive Zero-Forcing Dirty Paper Coding: Greedy Scheduling Algorithms and Asymptotic Performance Analysis," IEEE Trans.
 Signal Process., vol. 58, no. 56, Jun.
 2010.